 4. Good Intentions:

 Some parents adopt this kind of parenting style so that their children can toughen up and learn to be dependent on none.
+They think they are strengthening them and doing them a favor.
 What they do not realize is that they are pushing their children to an extreme.

 4. Lack Of Understanding: